dhruv-kulsh/dhruv-kulsh/README.md

 <h1 align="center">Hi 👋, I'm Dhruv</h1>
-<h3 align="center">A Frontend-focused Software Developer with React.js skills and a flair for user-centric design</h3>
+<h3 align="center">A Frontend-focused Software Developer with Python skills and a flair for user-centric design</h3>

 ---